Probate Q&A Series

 Conclusion

 In North Carolina, if the executors named in a will will not serve, the Clerk of Superior Court can appoint a substitute—often an Administrator C.T.A.—based on statutory priority and the Clerk’s discretion.
 If a named executor does not act after probate, the law provides a specific process that can result in deemed renunciation and allow the estate to move forward.
 When the original will is missing, the Clerk may require a proceeding to probate a lost will or copy to prove the will’s execution, contents, diligent search, and lack of revocation before issuing letters.
-The practical next step is to file the probate or lost-will paperwork with the Clerk in the county of domicile and request appointment after the executors’ renunciations (or an order deeming renunciation).
+However, if a licensed attorney stored an attested written will as an electronic record, the newer Chapter 31 rules may avoid the ordinary presumption that a missing original was revoked.
+The practical next step is to file the probate or lost-will paperwork with the Clerk in the county of domicile, confirm whether an attorney-stored electronic record exists, and request appointment after the executors’ renunciations (or an order deeming renunciation).

 Talk to a Probate Attorney